 Systems with the ability to deduce classifications from the input they receive are called classifiers, and are said to be able to learn.
 Our brain shares this property with many complex systems; the brain of many animals, but also certain computer algorithms, such as the so-called 'neural networks', are examples of classifiers.
 Classifiers are studied in several fields, from biology to neurology, mathematics and computer science.
-All classifiers the brain can lead to the loss of part or all of these functions.
-Among the important consequences of these basic abilities of the brain are thought and language.
-All brain abilities result from the construction, i.e., from the 'hardware' of the brain.
+All classifiers have the double ability to discriminate and to associate; and both abilities are fundamental to thinking.